Sparebanken Sør: History

-Sparebanken Sør’s history goes back to the year 1824 and 1825, when Christianssands Sparebank and Arendals Sparebank - two of the first banks in Norway - were established, respectively.
+Sparebanken Sør’s history goes back to the year 1824 and 1825, when Christianssands Sparebank and Arendals Sparebank – two of the first banks in Norway – were established, respectively.
 In 1973, the bank merged with four other savings banks in the county of Aust-Agder and formed Aust-Agder Sparebank.

 Sparebanken Sør was established in 1984, after a merger between Aust-Agder Sparebank, two other savings banks in Aust-Agder and nine in Vest-Agder.
-Since then, the bank has merged with savings banks in Telemark, and even opened branches in Grenland, the most populous part of Telemark.
+Since then, the bank has merged with savings banks in Telemark and opened branches in Grenland.

-Sparebanken Sør merged with Sparebanken Vest in 2025 to form Sparebanken Norge.